vitals sources

-Anna Amelia Gooch's page
+go to Anna Amelia Gooch's page

 George was born in Kells, County Meath, in Ireland.
-His parents had moved to Kells after they were married and lived in what was probably his great grandfather Walter Keating's house on Market Street.
+His parents had moved to Kells after they married and lived in what was probably his great grandfather Walter Keating's house on Market Street.
 George calls this his birthplace.

-George may have gotten to know the captain well enough to tell him the about the diminishment of their life in Kells.
+George may have gotten to know the captain well enough to tell him the about the troubles in their lives in Kells.
 He copied some paperwork for the captain during the voyage, undoubtedly for money, and the captain invited him, if not the rest of the family also, to eat with him.
 They arrived on the 11th of September.
 Captain William Hoxie's commission on Caleb Grimshaw came to a terrible end several months later.
 On the next return trip from Liverpool the ship caught fire and sank with the loss of about a fifth of the passengers.
 Hoxie left the ship on one of the life boats, and he was vilified for it.

-George met Anna Gooch at St. John's Episcopal Church - he was a Sunday School teacher, she was in the choir - according to Gig Wister.
+According to Gig Wister, George met Anna Gooch at St. John's Episcopal Church - he was a Sunday School teacher, she was in the choir.
 When they married George was living on Longworth Street.
-Not long after they they moved to Covington, Kentucky, across the river from Cincinnati.
+Not long after they moved to Covington, Kentucky, across the river from Cincinnati.
 Something led the family to move to Brooklyn, New York, several years later.
 About 1864 he and his brother-in-law Edwin Mason, a hat retailer in Cincinnati, took their families to what is now the Beford-Stuyvesant neighborhood to open a hat store at 743 Myrtle Avenue.
 That lasted several years and in 1867 George became a partner in the Holbrook Manufacturing Company, makers of industrial soaps.
 Getting involved in the soap business adds another bit of credence to the story that George worked for Proctor & Gamble in some way.
 Robert Gasten and John Dickson later joined him as partners.
 There were close bonds among some of this group.
 George's nephew Edwin Charles Mason was hired as a salesman for the company by 1900, and he gave one of his sons the middle name Gasten.
 George had initially intended to give his son Robert that middle name, but it was given up in favor of Keating.

 It was during their residence in Brooklyn that George designed a medieval looking method of protecting wagons, which he patented in 1868.
 It's not surprising that the idea didn't catch on.